Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 A rice cooker is an appliance designed to automatically cook rice.
 It usually features a heating element, a bowl and a thermostat.
 To use a rice cooker, all you have to do is pour a specific ratio of water and uncooked rice into the bowl, turn it on and let the rice cooker do the rest.

-These appliances then heat the rice and water to boiling point.
-Once the rice has been cooked, the cooker switches to “keep warm” mode to ensure that your rice is ready to serve whenever you’re ready to eat.
+These appliances then heat the rice and water to the boiling point.
+Once the rice is cooked, the cooker switches to “keep warm” mode to ensure that your rice is ready to serve whenever you’re ready to eat.